GriffithUniLibrary/research-data-management/content/2-library_resources.md

 {:.table .table-bordered}

-### To submit your data to a repository you will need documentation around the following elements:
+To submit your data to a repository you will need a much wider range of documentation.  information around how and where the data was collected, if it meets university requriements, if hte data is publishable, who can access the data and if you want to submit the dataset to an Open access data repositoty.

+Most repositories will need information around the following elements:

 | Topic/Question | Description/notes | Follow up  |
 | ---- | ---- | ---- |